nicerloop/esphome-somfy-rts/README.md

 - one [cover](https://www.home-assistant.io/integrations/cover/) with assumed state and Up, Stop, Down buttons
 - one 'Prog' [button](https://www.home-assistant.io/integrations/button/)

-These materializations are also available through the [ESPHome web server](https://esphome.io/components/web_server.html) directly from the ESP device (default: http://somfy-rts-XXXXXX.local where XXXXXX is [the 6 last characters of the WiFi MAC address in hexadecimal](https://esphome.io/components/esphome.html#esphome-mac-suffix))
+These materializations are also available through the [ESPHome web server](https://esphome.io/components/web_server.html) directly from the ESP device (default: http://somfy-rts-XXXXXX.local)

 ## Register remote channel
 To register one channel to control a cover: